 Despite studying classical guitar extensively, Adam’s primary instrument of choice is the acoustic guitar.
 After meeting Tom Shinness and seeing him play harp guitar in 2005, and then discovering Andy McKee’s “Drifting” on Youtube in 2006, Adam developed a passion for instrumental acoustic music.
 Adam started posting videos on his youtube channel, “guitar2adam”, in 2006.
-He now has 7 million views on his videos which include original music, covers, lessons, and other fun random clips.
+He now has 10 million views on his videos which include original music, covers, lessons, and other fun random clips.

-Adam’s style is unique, but follows the tradition of great fingerstyle guitarists such as Michael Hedges, Andy Mckee, Don Ross, Antoine Dufour, and Tommy Emmanuel.
+Adam’s style follows the tradition of great fingerstyle guitarists such as Michael Hedges, Andy Mckee, Don Ross, Antoine Dufour, and Tommy Emmanuel.
 His music blends all of these influences with classical, folk, blues, rock, and jazz undertones.
 Adam has also written popular guitar arrangements of songs by other artists ranging from “Ants Marching” by Dave Matthews Band to “Let it Snow” to themes from Nintendo games.